 - a.
-A fully collateralized repurchase agreement is an authorized investment if the repurchase agreement: - (i) has a defined termination date; - (ii) is secured by a combination of cash and obligations described in Section 6.1a(i); - (iii) requires the securities being purchased by the City or the cash held by the City to be pledged to the City, held in the City's name, and deposited at the time the investment is made with the City or with a third party selected and approved by the City; and - (iv) is placed through a primary government securities dealer, as defined by the Federal Reserve, or a financial institution doing business in Texas. - In this Section 6.3, "repurchase agreement" means a simultaneous agreement to buy, hold for a specified time, and sell back at a future date obligations described by Section 6.1a(i), at a market value at the time the funds are disbursed of not less than the

-- principal amount of the funds disbursed.
+A fully collateralized repurchase agreement is an authorized investment if the repurchase agreement: - (i) has a defined termination date; - (ii) is secured by a combination of cash and obligations described in Section 6.1a(i) or 6.4; - (iii) requires the securities being purchased by the City or the cash held by the City to be pledged to the City, held in the City's name, and deposited at the time the investment is made with the City or with a third party selected and approved by the City; and - (iv) is placed through a primary government securities dealer, as defined by the Federal Reserve, or a financial institution doing business in Texas. - b.
+In this Section 6.3, "repurchase agreement" means a simultaneous agreement to buy, hold for a specified time, and sell back at a future date obligations described by Section 6.1a(i), at a market value at the time the funds are disbursed of not less than the principal amount of the funds disbursed.
 The term includes a direct security repurchase agreement and a reverse security repurchase agreement. - c.
 Notwithstanding any other law, the term of any reverse security repurchase agreement may not exceed ninety (90) days after the date the reverse security repurchase agreement is delivered. - d.
-Money received by the City under the terms of a reverse security repurchase agreement shall be used to acquire additional authorized investments, but the term of the authorized investments acquired must mature not later than the expiration date stated in the reverse security repurchase agreement.
+Money received by the City under the terms of a reverse security repurchase agreement shall be used to acquire additional authorized investments, but the term of the authorized investments acquired must mature not later than the expiration date stated in the reverse security repurchase agreement. - e.
+The City in the proceedings to authorize obligations or a credit agreement, or in a credit agreement, may agree to waive sovereign immunity from suit or liability for the purpose of adjudicating a claim to enforce the credit agreement or obligation or for damages for breach of the credit agreement or obligation.

-6.4 Commercial Paper
+6.4 - Commercial Paper

 - a.
-Commercial paper is an authorized investment under this Section 6.4 if the commercial paper: - (i) has a stated maturity of 270 days or fewer from the date of its issuance; and - (ii) is rated not less than A-1 or P-1 or an equivalent rating by at least: - 1. two nationally recognized credit rating agencies; or - one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit issued by a bank organized and existing under the laws of the United States or any state.
+Commercial paper is an authorized investment under this Section 6.4 if the commercial paper: - (i) has a stated maturity of 365 days or fewer from the date of its issuance; and - (ii) is rated not less than A-1 or P-1 or an equivalent rating by at least: - 1. two nationally recognized credit rating agencies; or - one nationally recognized credit rating agency and is fully secured by an irrevocable letter of credit issued by a bank organized and existing under the laws of the United States or any state.

-6.5 Mutual Funds
+6.5 - Mutual Funds